AlekseyPleshkov/UIMenuScroll/README.md

 ## License

-`MenuItemKit` is released under the MIT license.
+`UIMenuScroll` is released under the MIT license.
 In short, it's royalty-free but you must keep the copyright notice in your code or software distribution.